donford74/GettingAndCleaningProject/README.md

         able to identify which observations were from test and which from train.
 Set the row names so they will be unique.
     13. Merge the test and train data frames.
     14. Write the intermediary file.
 This is the "Step 4" data referred to in the assignment.
+This step is commented out in the "final" version.
+	15. Create a new data frame containing the averages of each measurement grouped by subject and activity.
+		a.
+Next create a list of labels for each average.
+This allows us to label all of the output columns.
+		b.
+Create the data frame with averages grouped by subject and activity.
+			Also suppress the warnings from aggregate attempting to get the mean of the activity name column.
+		c.
+Remove the "SubjectIdx", "ActivityIdx", and "ActivityName" columns - they were invalidated by the aggregate.
+		d.
+Rename the columns to indicate that they are averages of those measures.
+	16. Write the Final file using write.table.